EmiliaPsacharopoulos/Quadruped-8dof-Robot/Wiring/Power Supply Wiring/README.md

 | 3-Channel Wire Splice Connectors | 4 |
 | Small Zipties | ~20 |
 | 1.5mm Heat Shrink | ~6 cm |

+We will list the steps for completing one power wire connection.
+You will need to complete these steps twice, once per power supply:

 ### Preparing the Main Power Wires
 | Step Description | Visual |